herrbischoff/awesome-macos-command-line/README.md

 ## Fonts

 #### Clear Font Cache for Current User
-To clear font caches for all users, put `sudo` in front of this command.
+To clear font caches for all users, put `sudo` in front of these commands.
 ```sh
 atsutil databases -removeUser && \
 atsutil server -shutdown && \